Robinson Memorial Baseball League

 A) APBA Baseball for Windows is used for the JRMBL.
-Owners must have version 5.75.
-Alternatively, owners may use version 5.5 but it is their responsibility to download and utilize the League Play File Exchange Utility available on APBA’s web site.
+Owners must have version 5.75 and have the updated patch and play by play version available on APBA’s web site.

 1) Wizard for Windows will be run on the disk to correct a reported error in the importing process.

 2) Some pitchers who made starts in real life do not get starter grades in imports.
 For these players, any player with a grade of 8* or below will be assigned a starter-only grade.
 For such pitchers who are 9* and above, their starter grade will be two-thirds of their relief grades, rounded off.
 Durability factor will be assigned by the commissioner, with an eye toward any CG among the player’s starts.